jlinoff/pam/README.md

 aerial phenomena"_ or _"bird watching"_ which would undoubtedly
 require additional, different fields.

-In my view, this file/record/field organization does a better job of representing this type of information than a spreadsheet or a text file editor.
+In my view, this _fields in records_ organization does a better job of representing this type of information than a spreadsheet or a text file editor.